5 Days in Turks and Caicos: A Beach Lover's Journal (With Sticker Shock)

 Spent: $45

 Chalk Sound National Park: a shallow turquoise lagoon dotted with tiny rocky islands covered in green vegetation.
 It looks like a screensaver made real.
 Free to view from the road.
-Kayak tours are available (~$75) but I just stopped at multiple pullouts and took photos.
+Kayak tours run around $75, or simply stop at the pullouts and take photos.
 The water color here is different from Grace Bay — more green, more luminous.

 Lunch at Las Brisas restaurant overlooking the sound — $22 for a fish sandwich.
-The view was worth $20 of that.
+The view is worth $20 of that.

-Sapodilla Bay: drove to the south shore.
-A calm, shallow crescent beach where the water stays knee-deep for 100 meters out.
+Sapodilla Bay: drive to the south shore for a calm, shallow crescent beach where the water stays knee-deep for 100 meters out.
 Perfect for kids.
 Almost nobody there — this beach is TCI's best-kept secret.
 Free access, roadside parking, no facilities.

-I sat on the sand for two hours reading a book.
-The water lapped at my feet.
-Two stingrays glided past in the shallows.
-This was the moment I understood why people pay $500/night to be here.
+Sit on the sand for two hours with a book.
+The water laps at your feet.
+Two stingrays glide past in the shallows.
+This is the moment the $500/night price tags start to make sense.

 Day 4: Grand Turk Day Trip